Turbocharger Blower and Turbine cleaning

 This may mean that the engine output has to be reduced.

-In addition, dirty turbine results in rotor unbalance.
+In addition, a dirty turbine results in rotor unbalance.
 Heavy deposits of dirt can lead to unacceptably high rotor imbalance.

 Experience with turbocharger operation shows that despite regular cleaning while the installation is running, overhauls during which the turbine and nozzle ring are cleaned mechanically cannot be dispensed with.
 However, if cleaning is carried out correctly and the cleaning system is appropriately sized, the intervals between overhauls can be extended.